-- Sanitize the fresh water supply system periodically (see sanitizing instructions). - Prevent water connection fittings from coming in contact with the ground or drain hose to reduce chance of contamination. - Enlist services of a qualified or certified RV technician to repair and maintain gas or electrical appliances. - Always have a serviceable fire extinguisher placed in an easily accessible location. - Carefully read the loading section under Chapter 3 related to your respective trailer. - Ensure that tires are in good condition and properly inflated.
+- Sanitize the fresh water supply system periodically (see sanitizing instructions). - Prevent water connection fittings from coming in contact with the ground or drain hose to reduce chance of contamination. - Enlist services of a qualified or certified RV technician to repair and maintain gas or electrical appliances. - Carefully read the loading section under Chapter 3 related to your respective trailer.

+- Ensure that tires are in good condition and properly inflated.
 Proper inflation should be monitored closely.
-Neglecting to do so could result in overheating of a tire, which could result in a blowout. - Check and tighten wheel lugs after the first 10 miles, 25 miles, and 50 miles when new and after a wheel is removed.
-Check every three months or 3,000 miles. - Check brakes in a safe area not while traveling a busy highway.

-- Always block trailer wheels solidly before unhitching. - Before leaving a camp area with a trailer in tow, insure that the safety pin or locking lever is seated, breakaway wire is attached to tow vehicle, the jack is raised so that it cannot touch the ground, the dolly wheel removed, 110-volt electrical cord properly stored, safety chains are connected, and all interior lights are off. - Observe the warning labels attached to your vehicle concerning LP gas, water, electricity and loading. - Observe the maintenance chart in Chapter 7 related to your respective unit.
+Neglecting to do so could result in overheating of a tire, which could result in a blowout. - Check and tighten wheel lugs after the first 10 miles, 25 miles and then again after 50 miles.
+Check periodically thereafter. - Check brakes in a safe area not while traveling a busy highway. - Always block trailer wheels solidly before unhitching. - Before leaving a camp area with a trailer in tow, insure that the safety pin or locking lever is seated, breakaway wire is attached to tow vehicle, the jack is raised so that it cannot touch the ground, the dolly wheel removed, 120-volt electrical cord properly stored, safety chains are connected, and all interior lights are off. - Observe the warning labels attached to your vehicle concerning LP gas, water, electricity and loading. - Observe the maintenance chart in Chapter 7 related to your respective unit.